2024tm93684/Assignment-SS-PS6-Rider-Service/README.md

 # Rider Service

-Rider Service is a microservice for managing rider profiles in a Ride-Hailing Platform.
+Rider Service is a microservice for managing rider profiles in a Ride-Hailing Platform Assignment.
 This service handles rider registration, profile management, and CRUD operations.

 ## Tech Stack